s-cork/advent-of-code-2021-clojure/README.md

 # Advent of Code 2021

-Some clojure solutiongs.
+Some clojure solutions.
 (I'm still learning!)